APUkoloff/HTML_shredder/README.md

-Function source code is in cpp file
+Function source code is in header file.
+Some of bugs listed in file were fixed.